In this article, we will be discussing about what’s new in SQL Server 2019, in terms of new features and enhancements.

 You can learn more about SQL Server 2019 by accessing the below online resources:

-- Enroll to my course on Udemy “SQL Server 2019: What’s New” (special discount included in link)
+- Enroll to our course on Udemy “SQL Server 2019: What’s New”

 - MS Docs article on all the new features in SQL Server 2019

 Featured Online Courses:

 - Boost SQL Server Database Performance with In-Memory OLTP

 - SQL Server Fundamentals – SQL Database for Beginners

 - Essential SQL Server Development Tips for SQL Developers